StrezlessMusick/Music-Publishing-Catalogue-Management-Platform/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Application
-PubTalk Web Application is a software solution designed for music publishers to keep track of their artist roster and manage the publishing rights of their musical works.
-The application provides a centralized platform for music publishers to manage and organize their artists, musical works, and publishing rights information in a single place.
+PubTalk Web Application is a software solution designed to provide a centralized platform for music publishers to manage and organize their artists, musical works, and publishing rights information in a single place.
 The application offers a range of features to streamline the workflow of music publishers, including artist management, musical work management, publishing rights management, and reporting capabilities.